It is a syndrome of progressive destructive inflammatory changes in which the pancreas results in permanent structural damage.

 - Certain medications

-In a proportion of patients with chronic pancreatitis no obvious cause will be found.
+In many patients with chronic pancreatitis, no apparent cause will be found.
 The gland of the pancreas produces enzymes and hormones that break down and digest food.
 They also secrete insulin, which is responsible for regulating glucose levels or sugar in the body.

 Symptoms of chronic pancreatitis